 Lost but not least!
 Slick – Space Bass (WMOT/Fantasy)

 My, my, my!
-What a(nother) blast from the past.
-Although sounding way ahead of its time, ‘Space Bass’ saw the light back in 1979.
-I hardly can’t believe this.
+What a(nother) blast from the past we have here.
+Although sounding quite way ahead of its time, ‘Space Bass’ saw the light back in 1979.
+I still hardly can believe this as a matter of fact.
 First, as I said, because of the way it sounds.
 Most likely havin’ a contemporary feel.
 And second because it brings me back to the days when I promoted it in the clubs during the Summer of that year in France!

-‘Space Bass’ nevertheless remains one of the most brilliant Disco gems ever released.
+‘Space Bass’ nevertheless remains one of the most brilliant Disco gems ever released at the end.
 At the crossroad between Chantal Curtis‘ ‘Get Another Love’ and David Joseph‘s ‘You Can’t Hide Your Love’.
-With something of The Erotic Drum Band in the meantime.
+With something of The Erotic Drum Band as well in the meantime.
 If not of T-Connection with its insane percussion…

-One can hardly think of a better construction/progression at the end.
+All in all, one can hardly think of a better construction/progression.
 Conceived like so to say an opera in various acts, filled with trumpets and laser beams around whirlwinding wondrous, swelling strings.
 This enhancing its undeniable hypnotic side.
-With thanks to Fat Larry’s Band head Larry James in charge of the mixing and producgtion work.
+With thanks to Fat Larry’s Band head Larry James in charge of the mixing and production work.

 Missed it?
 Feel free to give it a listen (or even a few), and let us know how you feel…

-They released 2 album, successively in 1979 and 1980.
-‘Slick’ which marked their debut featured the singles ‘Space Bass’ and ‘Sexy Cream’ which got banned from radio airing in the UK.
-Both Ingram and FLB shared the production duties on this.
+They released 2 albums, successively in 1979 and 1980.
+‘Slick’ which marked their debut featured the singles ‘Space Bass’ and ‘Sexy Cream’.
+With the latter getting banned from radio airing in the UK.
+And both Ingram and FLB shared the production duties on this.

 Its follow-up – ‘Go For It’ – had unfortunately nothing of a comparable level in comparison apart from the mellow ‘Sunrise’.
-The group disappearing from the radar soon after, with Brandi Wells going solo on WMOT Records.
+The group disappearing from the radar soon after, with Brandi Wells going solo on WMOT Records from then.